 Overview

-Policyholders looking for affordable and robust homeowners policies over cheap car insurance rates might opt for National General as their company of choice.
+Policyholders looking for robust homeowners policies and ample car insurance discount opportunities might opt for National General Insurance as their company of choice.

-Compared to National General, Bristol West has more limited policies, but it may be a good option for those who prefer a hands-on approach to their insurance policy.
-The carrier has a highly-rated mobile app for on-the-go policy management, but offers few add-ons and discounts for policy customization.
+Compared to National General, Bristol West has more limited policies, but it may be a good option for those who prefer a hands-on approach to their insurance.
+The carrier has a highly rated mobile app for on-the-go policy management but offers few add-ons and discounts for policy customization.

 The General is a popular car insurance carrier for high-risk drivers who may have a poor credit score or need an SR-22.
 The company offers several insurance policies, including life insurance through American Family Insurance.
 The General is not available in all 50 states, but it does have numerous discounts for potential savings.